serengil/tensorflow-101/README.md

 1- [Handwritten Digit Classification Using Neural Networks](python/HandwrittenDigitsClassification.py) ( [Tutorial](https://sefiks.com/2017/09/11/handwritten-digit-classification-with-tensorflow/) )

+We had to apply feature extraction on data sets to use neural networks.
+Deep learning enables to skip this step.
+We just feed the data, and deep neural networks can extract features on the data set.
+Here, we will feed handwritten digit data (MNIST) to deep neural networks, and expect to learn digits.

 <p align="center"><img src="https://i0.wp.com/sefiks.com/wp-content/uploads/2017/09/mnist-sample-output.png" width="70%" height="70%"></p>

 2- [Handwritten Digit Recognition Using Convolutional Neural Networks with Keras](python/HandwrittenDigitRecognitionUsingCNNWithKeras.py) ( [Tutorial](https://sefiks.com/2017/11/05/handwritten-digit-recognition-using-cnn-with-keras/) )

+Convolutional neural networks are close to human brain.
+People look for some patterns in classifying objects.
+For example, mouth, nose and ear shape of a cat is enough to classify a cat.
+We don't look at all pixels, just focus on some area.
+Herein, CNN applies some filters to detect these kind of shapes.
+They perform better than conventional neural networks.
+Herein, we got almost 2% accuracy than fully connected neural networks.

 3- [Transfer Learning: Consuming InceptionV3 to Classify Cat and Dog Images in Keras](python/transfer_learning.py) ( [Tutorial](https://sefiks.com/2017/12/10/transfer-learning-in-keras-using-inception-v3/) )

 We can have the outcomes of the other researchers effortlessly.
 Google researchers compete on Kaggle Imagenet competition.
+They got 97% accuracy.
 We will adapt Google's Inception V3 model to classify objects.

 <p align="center"><img src="https://i2.wp.com/sefiks.com/wp-content/uploads/2017/12/inceptionv3-result.png" width="70%" height="70%"></p>